The Marvelous Land Of Oz

 that he frightened them all.

-do for you.
-Speak, I beg!" entreated the Tin Woodman, tears of
+can we do for you.
+Speak, I beg!" entreated the Tin Woodman,

 sympathy